 Schedule A - Trenton - West of River

 Schedule B - Trenton - East of River

 Schedule E - Murray - South

 Schedule H - Sidney - Broken Front Concession (Bay of Quinte)

-The City of Quinte West Comprehensive Zoning By-law #14-86 and related schedules are provided as a public service and will be updated periodically.
+It is important to note that the City of Quinte West Comprehensive Zoning By-law #14-86 and related schedules are provided as a public service for reference purposes.
+As a working document for the City, the by-law and schedules will be updated periodically.
 It is strongly suggested that you discuss any proposed change in uses with Planning & Development staff to ensure the most up-to-date information is being interpreted.
 In any situation where the printed official document or map differs from electronic versions contained in this website, the official printed publications take precedence.